shamanec/GADS-devices-provider/docs/setup.md

 # Provider
-Currently the project assumes that GADS UI, RethinkDB and device providers are on the same network.
+Currently the project assumes that [GADS UI](https://github.com/shamanec/GADS), MongoDB and device providers are on the same network.
 They can all be on the same machine as well.
 The provider supports Linux, macOS and Windows
 * Linux - iOS < 17, Android
 * macOS - iOS, Android